nhdadmin/AlienMC-FTBSubreddit-Public-Server/General Spawn information.md

 No traps or intentional contraptions that might damage or kill players.

 ###Design Guidelines
-Avoid builds that cause generate a lot of particles.
+Avoid builds that generate a lot of particles.

 ###Price